jesababon/savvysapian/README.md

 ## Reach Goals
 - MeetUp and GoogleCalendar API integration.
 - Event notifications as a React Native app.
+- Socket.io chat feature in event page so players can interact.

 ## Timeline(s)
 - MVP timeline is one week.
 Reach Goal is 6 months.